For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Haematopodidae (Oystercatchers)

-PIED OYSTERCATCHER (Haematopus longirostris) – Just a single on the mudflats at Lota.
-[E]
+PIED OYSTERCATCHER (Haematopus longirostris) [E]

 Recurvirostridae (Stilts and Avocets)